-Local human-created threats pose the greatest risk to coral reefs in Southeast Asia.
+Local human-created threats pose the greatest risk to coral reefs in South-East Asia.
 However, reef management in the region is often limited by lack of resources.
 One approach for overcoming this challenge is the use of private sector resources for coral reef conservation.
-The establishment of the Sugud Islands Marine Conservation Area (SIMCA) in Sabah, Malaysia was initiated by owners of the sole dive resort situated within SIMCA, for the purpose of protecting the area's coral reefs and marine environment.
+The establishment of the Sugud Islands Marine Conservation Area (SIMCA) in Sabah, Malaysia, was initiated by owners of the sole dive resort situated within SIMCA, for the purpose of protecting the area's coral reefs and marine environment.
 Reef Guardian, a conservation organization, manages conservation activities to reduce local threats to the coral reefs within SIMCA.
 These include enforcement patrols to regulate illegal fishing, turtle monitoring and conservation, coral reef and environmental monitoring, sewage and wastewater treatment, removal of coral predators (crown of thorns), and conducting education programmes for schoolchildren to raise awareness about marine conservation.
 Reef Guardian's conservation work is funded by conservation fees charged to visitors to the dive resort, as well as donations and grants.
-Coral cover and fish abundance are greater within SIMCA compared to fished areas, and the number of turtle nestings shows an increasing trend through time.
+Coral cover and fish abundance are greater within SIMCA compared to fished areas, and the number of turtle nestings shows an increasing trend through time.160

 Figure 10.1.
 How early action can buy time for coral reefs.
 In scenarios of high greenhouse gas emissions, failure to control overfishing leaves Caribbean corals unable to maintain their skeletons by the 2020s due to ocean acidification, while protection of grazing fish such as parrotfish delays that situation by around a decade.
-With compelling action to curb greenhouse gas emissions, corals are still left in a vulnerable condition by the 2030s if overfishing is not addressed, whereas combined action on emissions and overfishing offers Caribbean reefs good conditions to regenerate for the rest of this century.162
+With compelling action to curb greenhouse gas emissions, corals are still left in a vulnerable condition by the 2030s if overfishing is not addressed, whereas combined action on emissions and overfishing offers Caribbean reefs good conditions to regenerate for the rest of this century.161

 As noted, the 2015 deadline for meeting this target will not be met.
 It is therefore especially urgent that countries and relevant institutions take action to achieve the target at the earliest opportunity and before 2020.
 Based on the various lines of evidence used in GBO-4, the following actions are effective and would help to accelerate progress towards Target 10, if more widely applied.
-Such measures would enhance the resilience of coral reefs and closely associated ecosystems through ecosystem-based adaptation to enable the continued provisioning of goods and services.
+Such measures would enhance the resilience of coral reefs and closely associated ecosystems through ecosystembased adaptation to enable the continued provisioning of goods and services.
 They would also contribute to other targets, shown in parentheses:

-- Sustainably managing fisheries on coral reefs and closely associated ecosystems (such as mangroves and seagrass systems), including by empowering local and indigenous communities and individuals involved in local fisheries (Target 6) - Managing coastal zones and inland watersheds in an integrated manner in order to reduce pollution and other land-based activities that threaten coral reefs (Target 8)
+• Sustainably managing fisheries on coral reefs and closely associated ecosystems (such as mangroves and seagrass systems), including by empowering local and indigenous communities and individuals involved in local fisheries (Target 6)

+• Managing coastal zones and inland watersheds in an integrated manner in order to reduce pollution and other land-based activities that threaten coral reefs (Target 8) • Increasing the spatial coverage and effectiveness of marine and coastal protected and managed areas in coral reefs and closely associated ecosystems (Target 11)